ding2/ding2/tests/behat/docs/Guidelines.md

 Classes are instantiated in LibContext, which in turns is referenced in StepsContext.
 The hierarchy is thus:
 StepsContext->LibContext->Classes...

+### Naming of scenarios
+The scenarios are named seekXXX where XXX is the number of the row in the spreadsheet describing the redroutes.
+The sequence is not necessarily sequential, ie. numbers will be missing, because those checks are not selected for implementation or not valid for different reasons.

 ### behat.config file - parameter transfer
 To make setup of parameters to the behat suite easier a file called behat.config which must be placed in the behat-root directory (just under features), is used.